jacklul/asuswrt-scripts/README.md

 This script will prevent your LAN from accessing the internet through the WAN interface.

-There might be a small window after router boots and before this script runs when you can connect through the WAN interface but there is no way to avod this on stock firmware.
+There might be a small window after router boots and before this script runs when you can connect through the WAN interface but there is no way to avoid this on stock firmware.

 Recommended to use [`service-event.sh`](/scripts/service-event.sh) as well.